OleksiiKova/kovalenko-photography/README.md

 Since this is my first software project, I chose to create a simple photography services website.
 This website will allow the photographer to attract potential clients.

 ### Scope
-For users who are interested in the services of a photographer, I wanted to introduce them to a professional photographer.
-This site contains information of which services are provided and examples of work.
+For users interested in photography services, I wanted to introduce them to a professional photographer.
+The website contains information about what services are provided and examples of work.
 And also allows you to stay in touch.

 ### Structure
 Website pages: